91st Bombardment Group: Squadron commanders

-Training history and movement overseas
+History

+Establishment

-Established 28 January 1942, and activated on 14 April 1942 at Harding Army Air Base, Louisiana, the 91st Bomb Group consisted of a small administrative cadre without subordinate units until 13 May 1942, when it was moved to MacDill Field, Florida.
+Established 28 January 1942, and activated on 14 April 1942 at Harding Field, Louisiana, the 91st Bombardment Group consisted of a small administrative cadre without subordinate units until 13 May 1942, when it was moved to MacDill Field, Florida.
 There Lt.
 Col. Stanley T. Wray took command of the group, and the four flying squadrons assigned to the group were activated.
 The 91st received air crews and began phase one training with just three B-17's available.
-On 26 June 1942, the group (now consisting of 83 officers and 78 enlisted men) was transferred to the Second Air Force and moved to Walla Walla Army Air Base, Washington to complete phase two training, with two squadrons operating from satellite fields at Pendleton and Baker Army Air Base, Oregon.
+On 26 June 1942, the group (now consisting of 83 officers and 78 enlisted men) was transferred to the Second Air Force and moved to Walla Walla Army Air Base, Washington to complete phase two training, with two squadrons operating from satellite fields at Pendleton Field and Redmond Army Air Base, Oregon.

 The 91st received orders to deploy overseas and on 24 August 1942, the ground echelon entrained for Fort Dix, New Jersey, where it remained until 5 September, embarking on the RMS Queen Mary.
 Arriving at Greenock, Scotland, on 11 September, the ground echelon moved by train to RAF Kimbolton, a war expansion airfield in the English Midlands.

 Part of the air echelon moved on 24 August 1942, to Gowen Field, Idaho, where it received six new B-17F aircraft.
-From there it flew by pairs, making frequent stops, to Dow Army Airfield, Maine.
+From there it flew by pairs, making frequent stops, to Dow Field, Maine.
 The remainder of the air crews relocated to Dow by train, arriving 1 September.
 Between 4 and 24 September the group flew training missions while it received 29 additional B-17's from air depots in Middletown, Pennsylvania; Cheyenne, Wyoming; Tulsa, Oklahoma; and Denver, Colorado, and conducted phase three training.

-The 91st Bomb Group moved by squadrons to the United Kingdom, beginning with the 324th Bomb Squadron on 25 September, flying to Gander, Newfoundland.
-The 324th made a non-stop flight along the North Ferry Route on 30 September, landing at Prestwick, Scotland.
-The 322d Bomb Squadron moved to Gander on 30 September, and Prestwick on 1 October, followed by one day by the 401st Bomb Squadron.
+The group moved by squadrons to the United Kingdom, beginning with the 324th Bombardment Squadron on 25 September, flying to Gander, Newfoundland.
+The 324th made a non-stop flight along the North Ferry Route on 30 September, landing at Prestwick Airport, Scotland.
+The 322d Bombardment Squadron moved to Gander on 30 September, and Prestwick on 1 October, followed by one day by the 401st Bombardment Squadron.
 The group lost one of its 35 bombers during transit when a 401st B-17 crashed in fog into a hillside near Cushendall, Northern Ireland, killing 8 of the crew and a flight surgeon.